albertometelli/albertometelli.github.io/_pages/jobs.md

 * Links to 1–2 papers from your previous work that you are most proud of.
 * Any other documents relevant to your application.

-Please apply by <b><s>June 22, 2025</s></b> <b>October 30, 2025</b>.
-I expect to review applications and begin interviewing shortlisted candidates at the beginning of November.
-If you do not receive a response by the end of November, it means you have not been shortlisted.
+I expect to review applications and begin interviewing shortlisted candidates as soon as they arrive.
+If you do not receive a response within two months, it means you have not been shortlisted.

-PhD Positions
+PhD Positions (no open positions)
 ---
 I am seeking PhD students to work on reinforcement learning, starting in fall 2025.
 These are fully funded, full-time research positions with no mandatory teaching duties (though teaching is possible) and an expected duration of three years.
 Successful candidates will work under my direct supervision at the [RL3](https://rl.airlab.deib.polimi.it/) research group at Politecnico di Milano, with opportunities to collaborate with other researchers in the group.